dome church with details of red roof and marble in white and green in florence

 Venice vs Florence comparison of which is the better city has Florence being the clear winner.
 So, if you have been asking yourself “Should I visit Venice or Florence” – the answer is both are worth visiting.
 There’s no denying that both are beautiful Italian cities.
 I do hope you get the chance to experience both one day.

-If you enjoyed reading about this debate, check out my related article Siena vs Florence which debates which city is better to visit!
+If you enjoyed reading about this debate, check out my other city comparison articles:

 Similar Posts